coleifer/huey/docs/django.rst

   keys automatically if results are not read and supports priority.
 * ``huey.SqliteHuey`` - uses Sqlite, full support for task priorities.
 Accepts a ``filename`` parameter for the path to the database file.
+* ``huey.PostgresHuey`` - uses Postgres, full support for task priorities.
+See :ref:`django-postgres` for connection and schema configuration.
 * ``huey.FileHuey`` - uses filesystem for storage.
 Accepts a ``path`` parameter for the base storage directory.